-JHF helps improve living quality through its own technical standards for housing, which are set as part of the requirements for Flat 35 and JHF originated loans.
+JHF aids the promotion of quality housing through its own technical standards for housing, which are set as part of the requirements for use of Flat 35 and JHF originated loans.

-6 Management of outstanding loans
+Management of outstanding loans

 JHF appropriately manages outstanding loans through detailed and meticulous responses, such as modification of loan repayment terms for borrowers who have difficulty in making mortgage repayments, while reducing delinquent loans.